Kantudo/attila/README.md

 # This fork
 This is a fork of the [attila](https://github.com/zutrinken/attila), theme for ghost.
-It adds a new button for toggling between dark and light mode, reatining user preference via local storage and maintaing the autodetect functionality bases on prefers-color-scheme.
+It adds a new button for toggling between dark and light mode, reatining user preference via local storage and maintaing the autodetect functionality based on prefers-color-scheme.

 To enable it you have add the following code in the code injection section of Ghost managing page.